 Bad Driving = Bad for Business

 We’ve all been there – witnessing a reckless driver who slams on the brakes, lane hops on the highway, tailgates slow drivers and lays on the horn whenever others don’t move out of the way fast enough.
 What’s most shocking is the number of times these reckless drivers are behind the wheel of a company-owned a vehicle with a business’s company name, logo and phone number smack dab on the back for all to see.
-It is absolutely vital that your drivers know what is expected for them when they are out on the road because bad driving really is bad for business – in more ways than you might think…
+It is absolutely vital that your drivers know what is expected for them when they are out on the road because bad driving habits really are bad for business – in more ways than you might think…

 It can tarnish your reputation.

 Having a fleet of vehicles with your company name on them driving around from job to job each day is great – consider them your travelling billboards.
 However, you don’t want these mobile advertisements hurtling through school zones, slamming on the brakes, cutting other drivers off and driving erratically like a swarm of bees invaded their truck.